-Private equity funds - Private equity includes 54 buyout funds, 3 distressed debt funds, 2 growth equity funds, 13 hard asset funds, 4 mezzanine funds, 5 multi-strategy funds, 8 turnaround funds, 13 venture capital funds and 3 structured capital funds that invest mostly in private companies across a variety of industries.
+Private Equity Funds - Private equity funds include 56 buyout funds, 3 distressed debt funds, 3 growth equity funds, 13 hard asset funds, 11 infrastructure funds, 4 mezzanine funds, 5 multi-strategy funds, 3 structured capital funds, 8 turnaround funds, and 13 venture capital funds that invest mostly in private companies across a variety of industries.
 The value of the investments in this type have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 These investments cannot be easily redeemed.
 The nature of private equity investments is that distributions are received through the liquidation of the underlying assets of the fund.
 The expected holding period of a private equity portfolio company is 2 to 10 years.

-Real estate funds - Real estate funds include 6 core funds, 18 value added funds, and 20 opportunistic funds that invest primarily in the United States, Europe and Asia.
+Real Estate Funds - Real estate funds include 7 core funds, 1 farmland fund, 23 opportunistic funds, 1 timberland funds, and 20 value added funds that invest primarily in the United States, Europe and Asia.
 Fund investments can be made in the debt, equity, or a combination of both in real estate property ventures.
 The value of the investments in this asset class have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 These investments can be redeemed with proper notification to the fund manager.
 Distributions from each fund may be received as cash flows from operations or return of capital from sales of assets.
 The expected holding period of underlying assets in the real estate funds is 2 to 10 years.